• Recipe Index

 • Reddit

-Crawfish etouffee is a classic Cajun stew - this version is lightened up & speeded up a little but still full of fantastic flavors.
+Crawfish etouffee is a classic Louisiana dish - this version is a little lighter than some but still full of the classic fantastic flavors.
 A comforting seafood stew, it's a delicious dinner whether as part of Mardi Gras celebrations or any time.

 Jump to Recipe